Skip to main content

 How to Improve Your AHI

-1. Ensure a good mask seal — This is the #1 factor.
+1. Ensure a good mask seal.
+This is the #1 factor.
 If your mask leaks, your therapy is compromised.
-Replace cushions regularly (every 1-3 months).
+Replace cushions regularly (opens in new tab) (every 1-3 months).

-2. Use your CPAP all night — Therapy is most effective with 7+ hours of use.
+2. Use your CPAP all night.
+Therapy is most effective with 7+ hours of use.
 Taking the mask off at 3am means you're unprotected during late-night REM sleep.

-3. Check your pressure settings — If your AHI is consistently above 5, discuss pressure adjustments with your provider.
+3. Check your pressure settings.
+If your AHI is consistently above 5, discuss pressure adjustments with your provider.
 Auto-adjusting (APAP) machines adapt in real-time.

-4. Manage nasal congestion — Use your CPAP humidifier, consider saline rinse before bed, and treat allergies.
+4. Manage nasal congestion.
+Use your CPAP humidifier, consider saline rinse before bed, and treat allergies.

-5. Sleep position — Side sleeping reduces obstructive events for most people.
+5. Sleep position.
+Side sleeping reduces obstructive events for most people.

 How to Read Your AHI Data

 Your ResMed machine stores detailed AHI data on its SD card.
-While the machine's screen shows a basic summary, tools like CPAP Clarity let you see the complete picture — including event types, timing, and trends over time.
+While the machine's screen shows a basic summary, tools like CPAP Clarity let you see the complete picture, including event types, timing, and trends over time.

 Analyze your CPAP data for free →

 Understanding your AHI is the first step to better sleep therapy.
-Track it consistently, look for patterns, and work with your provider to optimize your treatment.
+Track it consistently, look for patterns, and work with your provider to optimize your treatment. myAir users can learn more in Beyond myAir.
+For help interpreting the rest of your session data alongside AHI, see our guide on how to read CPAP data.